frekkanzer2/TrashyParty/README.md

 - Crop Circles (hold on and don't get caught by the aliens)
 - Colorful Nests (capture as many nests as possible)
 - Duck Hunt (shoot to the flying duck)
-- Head Smash (jump on the other's head)
 - Trap Run (complete the stage without touching the obstacles)
 - Deadly Drop (jump on the falling platforms to survive)
 ## Future Minigames with view from above